 On this dayJul 08, 1860

-Ship Carrying Over 100 Enslaved Africans Arrives in Alabama Despite Ban On Slave Importation
+Ship Carrying Over 100 Enslaved Africans Arrives in Alabama Despite Ban on Slave Trafficking

-On July 8, 1860, more than 50 years after Congress banned the importation of enslaved Africans into the U.S., the slave ship Clotilde arrived in Mobile, Alabama, carrying more than 100 enslaved people from West Africa.
-Captain William Foster commanded the boat, and was later said to be working for Timothy Meaher, a white Mobile shipyard owner who built the Clotilde.
+On July 8, 1860, more than 50 years after Congress banned the trafficking of enslaved Africans into the U.S., the slave ship Clotilde arrived in Mobile, Alabama, carrying more than 100 enslaved people from West Africa.
+Captain William Foster commanded the boat and was later said to be working for Timothy Meaher, a white Mobile shipyard owner who built the Clotilde.

 Captain Foster evaded capture by federal authorities by transferring the enslaved Africans to a riverboat and burning and then sinking the Clotilde.
 The smuggled Africans were subsequently distributed as enslaved property amongst the group of white men who had financed the voyage.
 Mr. Meaher kept more than 30 of the Africans on Magazine Point, his property north of Mobile, Alabama.
 One of those Africans was a man who came to be known as Cudjo Lewis.

 In 1861, Mr. Meaher and his partners were prosecuted for illegally trafficking the Africans into the country, but a federal court dismissed the case as the Civil War began.
 No investigation or remedy ever involved the actual African men and women central to the case; while the federal case was pending, the Africans Mr. Meaher had claimed remained on his property left to fend for themselves, and were offered no means of returning to Ghana.